ece362-purdue/proton-labs/lab4-adc-dma/README.md

 To find the pin that can be used with ADC's Channel 5, we need to look at the pinout for the RP2350 chip in its datasheet, which we can find on this page [here](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A19%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C406.15356%2Cnull%5D).
 Look for the GPIO number that would be most likely associated with Channel 5 of the ADC, find it on your Proton board, and connect that to the output of your potentiometer.

 Normally, we find the function associated with GPIO functions in the **GPIO Functions Table** that's just below this page, but for some reason the ADC isn't listed there, so we use the chip pinout instead.
-(Here's an example of a thing that *should* be documented here, but just isn't, requiring you to look around the datasheet to find it.)
+(Here's an example of a thing that *should* be documented here, but just isn't, requiring you to look around the datasheet to find it.
+Another place to find it would be the ADC peripheral description further down in the datasheet.)
 You might want to keep this in mind when you're looking up pins for other peripherals like SPI, PWM, I2C etc. as opposed to the ADC.

 ### Step 1: Read the datasheet